About Brick Siding

 Brick is a natural building material made from a mix of clay and water and baked until hardened.
 Clay comes from a variety of sources, and each type of clay produces a unique color in the final brick.
 Natural coatings, such as limestone and sand, can be added to create various colors, textures, and finishes.

 Adding a basic whitewash to brick siding can create the look of a traditional English cottage.
-Whitewashing brick is a relatively easy process of painting the whitewash on to the brick's face and wiping away portions so the natural brick shows through and the wash looks as though it's been there for many years.
+Whitewashing brick is a relatively easy process of painting the whitewash on to the brick's face and wiping away portions so the natural brick shows through, making the wash look as though it's been there for many years.
 Whitewash for bricks is a mixture of ivory hydrated lime and regular table salt.
 Adding Portland cement to the whitewash will provide added protection to the bricks and assure that the finish lasts for generations.

 Create the fairytale feel of days gone by with rough, uneven placement of bricks, thick walls, and untooled mortar.
 The old-world style of the brickwork combined with the rounded edges of the roofline and hand-cut, wavy patterning of the shingles make this rustic gem feel like it has been lifted right from a retelling of Hansel and Gretel.